j3hyde/j3hyde.github.io/content/practical-classes.md

 What this comes down to is a sort of weighing the minimum cost involved.
 The first might be easier to implement at first but the second method is more scalable.
 In this example, you are moving from thinking of subclasses as different types of _things_ to thinking of them as different kinds of _behaviors_.
 The concept of 'type' then becomes data on an object rather than a systemic property of the class itself.

+# Conclusion

 Right.
-So is that going to help anybody out there?
+Is there a conclusion really?
+Is that going to help anybody out there?
 I don't know but I'd like to hear your thoughts.
 Tweet me at @j3hyde.